 The Courage to Do It Anyway

-A personal reflection on fear, self-trust, and the quiet courage it takes to start something new—especially when the outcome is uncertain.
+Reflecting on fear, self-trust, and the quiet courage it takes to start something new when the outcome is uncertain.

 When I was younger, I often struggled with confidence.

 Part of that came from being very aware of my surroundings.
-Even before the internet, social media, and phones, kids could still sense differences with peers—especially when their families had less financial stability or social status compared to their peers.
+Even before the internet, social media, and phones, kids could still sense differences, especially when their families had less financial stability or social status compared to their peers.

 That struggle lingered into my twenties.
 My circumstances were different—I had a degree, was engaged, and starting an independent life with my fiancée—but the old insecurities came with me.